-Categorized and graduated thematic maps can now be created using the result of an expression.
-In the properties dialog for vector layers, the attribute chooser has been augmented with a \mathcal{E}{--} Set column expression function.
-So now you no longer need to write the classification attribute to a new column in your attribute table if you want the classification attribute to be a composite of multiple fields, or a formula of some sort.
+Categorized and graduated thematic maps can be created using the result of an expression.
+In the properties dialog for vector layers, the attribute chooser is extended with a E...
+Set column expression function.
+So you don't need to write the classification attribute to a new column in your attribute table if you want the classification attribute to be a composite of multiple fields, or a formula of some sort.